peteczar-sketch/review-intelligence/README.md

-# Review Intelligence - Automated Version
+deploy fix# Review Intelligence - Automated Version

 This is the upgraded version of the MVP.
 It is designed for **full automation**:
 - server fetches businesses from Google and Yelp automatically